shurikai/vitalsai/README.md

 - RESTful API for logging vitals, medication, and activity
 - Event-driven architecture using Kafka
 - LLM integration for trend summarization and health recommendations
-- Modular Go-based consumer for insight generation
+- Modular Python- and Go-based consumers for insight generation
 - Angular frontend (optional) for tracking and visualization

 ## 🏗️ Architecture Overview